wunderio/next-drupal-starterkit/drupal/recipes/README.md

 The initiative is ongoing and currently we are gathering here our experiments to evaluate whether we can use this new feature of Drupal to establish a set of common recipes to be used in wunder projects.

-Recipes are installed using a script that has been added to Lando (check `.lando.yml`).
+Recipes are installed via drush in the automated setup script.

 ### Installing recipes with composer